Jun 1, 2017

 Did you know the Presidio offers 24 miles of trails?
 Here are five ideas for experiencing the trails like you never have before.

 Did you know the Presidio is home to the largest collection of Andy Goldsworthy sculptures on public view in North America?
-On the second Saturday of each month, the Presidio Trust hosts a docent-led three-mile hike that visits four installations by the world-renowned artist: Spire, Wood Line, Tree Fall, and Earth Wall.
+Fascinated by the Presidio’s interplay of city and nature, people and place, the built environment and wild open spaces, between 2008 and 2014 Goldsworthy created four installations – Spire, Wood Line, Tree Fall, and Earth Wall.
 Get the story behind these creations, all made with natural materials from right here in the Presidio.
 It might allow you to see the park in a whole new way.

 The Juan Bautista de Anza National Historic Trail commemorates the 1776 journey Spanish military commander de Anza led from Sonora, Mexico to the Golden Gate, where colonial settlers first established the Presidio as a military post.
 The last 2.7 miles of this epic 1,200 mile journey trace the expedition’s final steps from where they camped at Mountain Lake to where they peered out over the coastal bluffs toward the great bay (see image).
 Take a hike on this trail and imagine what the members of this expedition might have seen so long ago.

 Photo Credit: National Park Service, De Anza Trail, David Rickman Illustrations of the Anza Expedition.
 Juan Bautista de Anza, Father Pedro Font, Lt.
 Jose Joaquin Moraga and other members of the Anza’s exploring party reaching the mouth of the San Francisco Bay, March 27, 1776.